adamluckydo/ontology/3_Buddhism/Buddhism.md

 ## A Path of Practice

-The Buddha understood that humans don't naturally have the capacity to instantaneously let go of their attachments to literally everything.
-People have two main roadblocks:
+The Buddha understood that humans don't naturally have the capacity to instantaneously let go of all of their clinging.
+There are two main roadblocks:

 1. People don't feel comfortable letting go.
 They fear that they won't be safe or happy without their normal attachments.
 2. People don't even know _how_ they're clinging.
 Their unconcsious attachments are so strong and habitual that they don't even realize they're there.